-If you have tried in in the past or still using it, you might want to read on.
+If you used a mesh in the past or still use it, you might want to read on.

 Recent Transvaginal Mesh Lawsuits

 The Federal Food and Drug Administration was created to protect consumers against harm or injury from food and drugs or medical devices.
 However, it appears as if they did not require significant testing before they gave their approval to these transvaginal mesh devices.
 After being on the market for only three short years, the very first device that was approved was recalled.
 There were reports that it was not functioning as was fully intended and was resulting in a much higher than expected rate of vaginal erosion, according to the FDA.
 As a result, there have been a number of lawsuits filed against these manufacturers.

 In 2008, a warning regarding the potential complications of transvaginal mesh devices was issued by the FDA.
 However, their claim was that the complications were rare.
 In 2011, this warning was amended to state that complications were actually not rare and these devices actually put patients at a much higher risk of complications and that these devices were no more effective than any of the other procedures available.

 In 2012, thirty-four pelvic organ prolapse mesh manufacturers and seven of the stress urinary incontinence mesh manufacturers were told to do 109 post-marketing studies in order to examine the safety and potential for adverse events that were related to their devices.
 Despite the fact that these difficulties are known, the devices have not been recalled as of right now by the manufacturers or the FDA.

 There have been thousands of transvaginal mesh lawsuits filed by women and the families of these women against the manufacturers of these devices.
 There are many manufacturers of these devices and not all of them have been named.